okba-zoueghi/crypto_parser/README.md

 - DH parameters
 - DSA parameters

+For the X.509 certificates, the following extensions are supported:
+- Basic Constraints
+- Key Usage
+- Extended Key Usage

 **INFO** : The crypto objects **MUST** be in **DER** format.

 If your crypto object is in PEM format you could use OpenSSL to convert from PEM to DER like shown below.